remy/remysharp.com/public/books/2025/the-man-who-died-twice-thursday-murder-club-2.md

 rating: 4
 ---

-Wreaks of "cosy crime" - and that's good.
+Reeks of "cosy crime" - and that's good.

 There's a reason that Richard Osman's series has been a runaway success for many people (or at least I can believe it) - the story is well written, the characters are extremely well drawn and the pages are a pleasure to digest.